Supported platforms: CODESYS 3.5 SAFETY, CODESYS 3.5 SP19 SAFETY

 Output maximum: According to hardware specific enumeration for each pin type

-Output low and high limit (AI V or AI mA mode): User defined limit from MultiTool
+Output low and high limit (AI V, AI mA or TI mode): User defined limit from MultiTool is used for main AI channel

 Output high limit (DI mode): Same as output maximum